 One of the most significant benefits of using multiple carriers is the potential cost savings.
-When businesses rely on a single carrier, you will be subject to that carrier’s pricing structure and their structure alone.
+When businesses rely on a single carrier, you will be subject to that carrier’s pricing and structure alone.
 While you may have negotiated discounts below an initial proposal, the resulting rates may not always be the most cost-effective option.

-By using multiple carriers, businesses can compare rates and choose the most cost-effective option for each shipment.
+Using multiple carriers, businesses can compare rates and choose the most cost-effective option for each shipment.
 Additionally, having multiple carriers can help you when it is time to negotiate rates with each carrier as they compete for the business.

 Improved delivery times